Services / Compliance

 Compliance requirments we can manage for you:

-There are a number of residency requirements that must be fulfilled for grant holders to take advantage of Puerto Rico tax breaks, which also must be fulfilled by any employee of an Act 20, Act 73, or Act 273 company.
-Residency requirements are rather complex for expats and include being in Puerto Rico for at least 183 days in every calendar year.
+There are a number of residency requirements that must be fulfilled for grant holders to take fullest advantage of Puerto Rico tax breaks.
+Residency requirements are rather complex for US Citizen relocating from the mainland, with multiple ways to meet the “Presence Test”.
+The most common method is to be in Puerto Rico for at least 183 days each year, though there are other options.

-Starting in December of 2015, Act 22 grantees must purchase a residential property located in Puerto Rico.
-(This applies to Act 22 grantees only.)
+Starting with grantees applying after January 1, 2020, Individual Investors must purchase a residential property located in Puerto Rico.
+(This applies to Individual Investors only.)

 Business formation and registration: